commander-code/prototype_asset_management/README.md

 Absolutely!
 Below is the **complete `README.md` file in GitHub-compatible markdown format**, ready to be **copied and pasted directly into your GitHub repository**.
 You can place this in the root of your project, and it will render beautifully on GitHub.

 ---
+⚠️ Disclaimer : This is a prototype developed as part of an internship project for demonstration, learning, and educational purposes only.
+It is not intended for production use and may require additional testing, hardening, and feature development before deployment in a real-world financial environment.

 # 🏦 Banking Asset Management Platform (BAMP)